glagolica/docs/config/options.md

 ### `default_lang`

-Default language for your documentation is `en`, but you're free to modify the value based on [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes):
+Default language for your documentation is `"en"`, but you're free to modify the value based on [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes):

 ```toml